 Example: Nurse A works 7 a.m. to 11 a.m. and then returns and works 7 p.m. to 11 p.m.
 Services must be billed for 8 hours (32 15-minute units) on one detail for that date of service.

+Example: Nurse B works 7 p.m. to 7 a.m.
+Services must be billed on two separate details since the shift begins and ends on two different calendar days.
+The first detail should include 7 p.m. to 11:59 p.m.
+(20 15-minute units) and the second detail should include 12 a.m. to 7 a.m.
+(28 15-minute units).

 An individually enrolled nurse will not be reimbursed for more than 16 hours of PDN services in one day.

+For reimbursement purposes, PDN services are always billed as place of service ‘home’ regardless of the setting in which services are actually provided.

-A parent/guardian of a minor client, or the client’s spouse may not be reimbursed for PDN services even if he/she is an enrolled provider, employed by an enrolled provider,
+A parent/guardian of a minor client, or the client’s spouse may not be reimbursed for PDN services even if he/she is an enrolled provider, employed by an enrolled provider, or an owner of a home health agency.